10 Best Tips To Travel Japan On A Budget

-There are some main vacation periods in Japan such as New Year, Golden Week (late April to early May), and Obon (mid-August).
+There are some main vacation periods in Japan, such as New Year, Golden Week (late April to early May), and Obon (mid-August).

-Do you know how rarely Japanese people have a break?
-So, they use these time to travel or going shopping.
-In these periods, the Japanese don’t need to go to work or study, which they always do, so all the “must-visit” places or famous vacation areas are full of tourists.
+The Japanese use this time to travel or go shopping.
+In these periods, the Japanese don’t need to work or study, which they always do, so all the “must-visit” places or famous vacation areas are full of tourists.

 If you’re a budget traveler, I guess you wouldn’t want to pay extra money for these periods, right?